hphelion/documentation/compute.networking.md

 For a high level understanding of the default Network topology in Compute 13.5, see [Understanding Network Topology in 13.5](https://community.hpcloud.com/article/understanding-network-topology-135).

+For more specific questions, try our [Forum](https://community.hpcloud.com/search/forum/network) where you can learn from our own internal experts as well as other users in the HP Public Cloud community.

 ##Customizing your Configuration##

 You can use the default network or customize the default network using either the HP Cloud Networking API or the HP Cloud Management Console.
 Customizing a network enables you to manage the networks your virtual servers connect to.